CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-4-self-hosted-gateway.md

 ![](../../assets/images/apim-app-gateway-deploy-6.png)

-The first time this is executed, it will need to pull down the Docker image - and so there will be a small delay.
+The first time this is executed, it will need to pull down the Docker image.
+So there will be a small delay.
 Subsequently - if restarted - it will just use the downloaded image.

 ![](../../assets/images/apim-app-gateway-deploy-7.png)